Nhido1105/SQL_Project_Analysis/README.md

-# Vietnam Data Related Jobs Market
+# Vietnam Data Jobs Market

 #### (charts summary of the findings)